rusefi/rusefi_documentation/Vault-Of-Ignition-Parts.md

 * OEM B-series Honda Single coil for distributor used with the OEM ignition module, 3-4ms dwell

-* Ford V6 wasted spark coil - PN _Unknown_ - Used sucessfully at about 4-5ms dwell in conjunction with the 4D0905351 ignition module
+* Ford V6 wasted spark coil - PN _Unknown_ - Used successfully at about 4-5ms dwell in conjunction with the 4D0905351 ignition module

 ---

-## Ignition Modules (aka "ignitors")
+## Ignition Modules (aka "igniters")

 * VW 1.8t 4 cylinder module - PN _4D0905351_
-For igniter location see [broken link](https://www.youtube.com/watch?v=X-iyKYUeGvc) Tested and working with BMW Coils, uses a pair of ampseal plugs (easily available on ebay).
+For igniter location see [broken link](https://www.youtube.com/watch?v=X-iyKYUeGvc) Tested and working with BMW Coils, uses a pair of Ampseal plugs (easily available on ebay).
 Wiring layout available on the forum.
 Plugs - TE 282193-1 x1, TE 282192-1 x1, TE 929937-3 x9, TE 828905-1 x9
 Also known as: VW Audi 97- 05 - Bosch PN _0227100211_